Toy Poodle Lifespan

 The Toy Poodle has an average lifespan of 10-18 yrs.
 Smaller breeds generally live longer, and well-cared-for Toy Poodles often exceed average lifespan expectations.

-With a typical weight of 4-6 lbs and lifespan of 10-18 yrs, the Toy Poodle requires thoughtful care tailored to their specific breed characteristics.
-The Toy Poodle occupies a unique position among small breeds, weighing 4-6 lbs and carrying a temperament shaped by the toy group's heritage.
+Weighing around 4-6 lbs and lifespan of 10-18 yrs, the Toy Poodle benefits from care tailored to its physical and behavioral profile.
+The Toy Poodle stands out among small breeds, weighing 4-6 lbs and carrying a temperament shaped by the toy group's heritage.

 Factors Affecting Longevity